MHS-20/From-Scratch-Projects/go-building-a-container/container-in-go/README.md

 ## Simple Container in Go

 Simple implementation of a container.

-It creates some level of isolation: hostname, PID namespace and filesystem isolation.
+It creates isolation at these levels: hostname, PID namespace and filesystem isolation.

-A copy of the root FS is needed by the container, at `` /home/newroot ``.
+A copy of the root filesystem is needed by the container, at `` /home/newroot ``.

 Usage:
 ```